 The archetype of the serpent encourages us to release what we are holding in order to move forward.
 To do this, we must honor the lessons of what we left behind.
 This awareness will help us on our journey of healing and reconnection.

-Message: Just as the serpent sheds its skin, you are being encouraged to shed any limiting beliefs, bad habits or clutter in your life.
-This will allow you to move forward and receive new insights and wisdom.
-Feel safe in your own skin as you practice moving through life with more wisdom and trust.
+Message: Just as the serpent sheds its skin, we are being encouraged to shed any limiting beliefs, bad habits or clutter in our life.
+This will allow us to move forward and receive new insights and wisdom.
+Practice feeling safe in our own skin as we move through life with more trust and wisdom.

 “We must let go of the life we have planned, so as to accept the one that is waiting for us.” – Joseph Campbell

 If you liked what you read and want more... you may be interested in having the actual guidebook and card deck.
 The 134 page full-color book is sold separately from the cards.
 My goal is to find a publisher who can offer this as a set.
 In the meantime, you can purchase either the book or cards via these links.
 Thank you for your support.
 Laural